zoltan-nz/quiz/README.md

-== Template for a general competition website
+## Template for a general competition website

 Todo:
+- Using rails app generator to creating default basic functions...
 - Create user management with devise
 - Admin area for admins with Active Admin
 - Application form for candidates with simple data structure (name, email, note, image)